Knowledge Base

 Because foundation models update their training sets and competitors continually alter their digital footprints, your AI Visibility Score is fluid.
 Monthly audits allow you to track the impact of your GEO implementations over time.

-Can I use GenSight for B2B and B2C brands?
+Can I use GenSight.AI for B2B and B2C brands?

 Yes.
-GenSight’s Enterprise Engine dynamically adapts its evaluations based on your industry footprint.
+GenSight.AI's Enterprise Engine dynamically adapts its evaluations based on your industry footprint.

 Whether you are a B2B SaaS company aiming to capture technical queries or a B2C retail brand trying to dominate AI product recommendations, the foundational principles of semantic structure and RAG-readiness apply universally.

-What do I do with the GenSight JSON-LD Schema code?
+What do I do with the GenSight.AI JSON-LD Schema code?

 Pass the generated code directly to your web developers to implement in your site's header.

 The schema we generate (accessible via the Pro artifact) is perfectly formatted for immediate injection.
-Placing it in the <head> of your website instantly creates the deterministic knowledge graph required to boost your Entity Strength.
+Placing it in the <head> of your website instantly creates the deterministic knowledge graph required to strengthen your Entity Resolution pillar — the single most underweighted area for most established brands.

 No. We utilize paid, enterprise-grade APIs with strict data perimeters.